jsdotlua/jest-lua/docs/docs/Deviations.md

 `.toMatch` matches a [Lua string pattern](https://developer.roblox.com/en-us/articles/string-patterns-reference) or a [Regexp](expect#regexp).

 ### `.toMatchInstance(table)`
-`.toMatchInstance` is custom matcher unique to Jest Roblox that allows for matching a Roblox Instance against a table of properties.
+`.toMatchInstance` is custom matcher unique to Jest Lua that allows for matching a Roblox Instance against a table of properties.

 ### `.toStrictEqual()`
 `toStrictEqual()` performs a `toEqual` comparison with an additional type/class check based on metatable inheritance.
 Our `toStrictEqual` does not check for array sparseness or for `undefined` values like the matcher does in Javascript's Jest.